Fundamental Economic Data Reports in Gold Trading: Major Market Movers !!!

 If a country's exports exceed its imports, it has got a trade surplus & the balance is said to be positive.
 If imports exceed exports, the country has got a deficit and its trade balance is said to be negative.

-It is divided into manufacturing and non-manufacturing sub-indices.
+It's divided into manufacturing & non-manufacturing sub-indices.

 Inflation at this producer level often gets passed through to the Consumer Price Index - CPI.

-Philadelphia Fed SurveyPhiladelphia Fed Survey - A composite diffusion index of the manufacturing factors and conditions within Philadelphia Fed Reserve district.
+Philadelphia Fed Survey - This is a combined index of manufacturing factors and conditions in the Philadelphia Federal Reserve district.

 This survey is widely followed as an indicator of manufacturing sector trends since it is correlated with the ISM survey & the index of industrial production.

-Personal IncomePersonal Income - Personal income is the dollar amount of income received from all the sources by individuals.
-Personal outlays include consumer purchases of durable & non-durable goods and services.
+Personal income is the total monetary income received from various sources by individuals.
+Personal outlays encompass expenditures on durable goods, non-durable goods, and services.

 The income & outlays info are another handy way to rate the power of the economy and where it is headed.
 Income provides households the power to spend and/or save.